Cray-HPE/docs-csm/operations/network/management_network/saving_config.md

 ### Dell

-1. Get the csm and CANU version from the motd banner.
+1. Get the CSM and CANU version from the MOTD banner.

 ```
 sw-leaf-bmc-001# show running-configuration | grep motd